 Where: Dolcho Square 1, Kastoria, 521 00

-For luxury in the heart of old Kastoria, consider reserving a room at the Orologopoulos Mansion hotel.
+The Orologopoulos Mansion hotel offers luxury in the heart of old Kastoria.
 The hotel is set just a few yards away from Lake Orestiada and the Kastoria Folklore Museum.

 Where: Paleologou, Kastoria 521 00